CAREamics/careamics.github.io/docs/guides/careamist_api/usage/datasets.md

 ## Prediction datasets

-The prediction data module, `CAREamicsPredictData` works similarly to `CAREamicsTrainData`, albeit with different parameters:
+The prediction data module, `PredictDataModule` works similarly to `TrainDataModule`, albeit with different parameters: